fyodorovich/Timebank-Toolkit/sales_cycle.md

 There is no need to hard-sell but some people will need more help than others.
 They may experience **technical difficulties**, **access issues**, or social issues.
 Be prepared to help these people into the community.

 ## Closing the Sale<a name="Closing_the_Sale"></a>
-We've been told that establishing a succesful trade as soon as possible is a good indicator.
-The longer it takes a new member to close their first sale, the less likely they are to commit.
-This could happen for all sorts of reasons, but as a rule of thumb, **you want to get a new member trading as quickly as possible**.
+We've been told that establishing a successful trade as soon as possible is a good indicator of long term engagement.
+The longer it takes a new member to close their first trade, the less committed they are to your fcoup.
+There can be many things at play, but as a rule of thumb, **you want to get a new member trading as quickly as possible**.